lsprangers/lsprangers.github.io/docs/design_systems/search_system/CANDIDATE_GENERATION.md

     - For a new item or new user with limited interactions, one single iteration of WALS should give us a useful embedding by holding the other category fixed and finding the closest other item given any interactions

 ### Updating Filtering and Factorization Models
-Incrementally updating these models would be beneficial for new User-Item interactions $m_{ij}$ that we haven't seen before, it would be ideal if we can update our latent matrices $U_i$ and $I_j$ without having to rerun the entire re-training method
+Incrementally updating these models would be beneficial for new User-Item interactions $m_{ij}$ that you haven't seen before, it would be ideal if you can update our latent matrices $U_i$ and $I_j$ without having to rerun the entire re-training method

-Most of the time in practice we would simply re-train the model every night after we've seen new interactions because retraining isn't that costly
+Most of the time in practice you would simply re-train the model every night after we've seen new interactions because retraining isn't that costly

 That being said, there are methods to incrementally update these models:
     - Fold In